 Originally published in 2015, and last updated 2022

-Posted in Culture and tagged china, Chinese, christmas, custom, festival, tradition
+Posted in Culture and tagged china, Chinese, christmas, culture, customs, festival, tradition, winter